LewieM1995/ringcon/README.md

 This project is a simplified application intended to facilitate the input of Quality Control (QC) data along with operator information.
 Users can input data for various products, view graphs depicting the collected data, and access a table for a comprehensive overview without the need for complex navigation.

 ## Updates for Consideration
-1.Edge Case Handling: Implement robust error handling and data validation to ensure only appropriate data is submitted.

-2.User Privileges: Introduce a role-based system to restrict access where necessary for certain roles.
+1.User Privileges: Introduce a role-based system to restrict access where necessary for certain roles.

-3.Enhanced Graphs: Add more dynamic controls for graphs.
+2.Enhanced Graphs: Add more dynamic controls for graphs.
 Allow for more concise data visualization.

 ## Installation Instructions
 Clone the Repository: